shopsys/monorepo-tools/docs/installation/installation-using-docker-macos.md

 ## Steps
 ### 1. Create new project from Shopsys Framework sources
 ```
-composer create-project shopsys/project-base --stability=alpha --no-install --keep-vcs
+composer create-project shopsys/project-base --stability=beta --no-install --keep-vcs
 cd project-base
 ```

 *Notes:*
 - *The `--no-install` option disables installation of the vendors - this will be done later in the Docker container.*
 - *The `--keep-vcs` option initializes GIT repository in your project folder that is needed for diff commands of the application build and keeps the GIT history of `shopsys/project-base`.*
-- *The `--stability=alpha` option enables you to install the project from the last alpha release.
+- *The `--stability=beta` option enables you to install the project from the last beta release.
 Default value for the option is `stable` but there is no stable release yet.*

 ### 1.1 Enable second domain (optional)
 There are two domains each for different language in default installation.
 First one is available via IP adress `127.0.O.1` and second one via `127.0.0.2`.